Server data from the Official MCP Registry

 GLM (Zhipu / Z.ai) as a ~10x cheaper delegate for your AI coding agent.
 Your expensive

-main model — Claude Opus, or Copilot's default — orchestrates and reviews; GLM does
+main model — Claude Opus, Copilot's default, or Codex — orchestrates and reviews; GLM does

 the actual work, billed on cheap GLM tokens.
 GLM exposes an Anthropic-compatible /v1/messages